-16.2 Showing the workpiece blank in the working space (option 20)
+15.2 Show the workpiece blank in the working space

 In the Test run operating mode, you can graphically check the position of the workpiece blank or datum in the machine's working space and activate work space monitoring in the Test run mode: Press the BLANK IN WORK SPACE soft key to activate this function.
-You can use the soft key SW LIMIT MONITORING (second soft-key row) to activate or deactivate the function.
+Use the soft key SW LIMIT MONITORING (in the second soft key row) to activate or deactivate the function.

 A transparent cuboid represents the workpiece blank.
 Its dimensions are shown in the BLK FORM table.
 The TNC takes the dimensions from the workpiece blank definition of the selected program.
-The workpiece blank cuboid defines the input coordinate system.
-Its datum lies within the traverse-range cuboid.

 For a test run it normally does not matter where the workpiece blank is located within the working space.
-If you activate working space monitoring, you must graphically shift the workpiece blank so that it lies within the working space.
+However, if you activate working-space monitoring, you must graphically shift the workpiece blank so that it lies within the working space.
 Use the soft keys shown in the table.